Michael-zip/Phasmophobia-Ghost-Guide/README.md

 - **Sanity**: No specific rules.

 ### Strengths and Weaknesses
 - **Strengths**: Can mimic other ghosts and their abilities, except Goryo's D.O.T.S.
+The Mimic can also mimic other different ghosts during different hunts.
+One hunt it could be a Jinn or a Deogen, it seems to randomly have a chance to change ghost type before a hunt starts.
 - **Weaknesses**: Ghost orbs may indicate its presence.
 The Mimics Ghost orbs **`DO NOT`** move with The Mimic they will work the same way as normal ghost orbs and simply stay in the ghost room.
 This means you can possibly get 4 evidence from this ghost because of their Ghost Orb ability.

 ## Moroi 👻